 These investors put considerable equity in the NBFC and have control over many things NBFCs do.
-When they put in money, it changes how NBFC functions, reports data, and handles business processes.
+When they put in money, it changes how the NBFC functions, reports data and handles business processes.

 So we work with only those NBFCs which have quality institutional investors.